20 Dog Breeds With High Prey Drives and Strategies to Channel it

 Wikipedia claims that prey drive is "the instinctive inclination of a carnivore to find, pursue and capture prey."
-While dogs, unlike other species, are not obligate carnivorous, meaning they don't absolutely need meat because it's biologically essential for survival, given the choice, they are evolutionarily geared towards meat and therefore enjoy its taste and crave it.
+While dogs, unlike other species, are not obligate carnivorous, meaning they don't absolutely need meat because it's biologically essential for survival (as it happens in cats), given the choice, they are evolutionary geared towards meat-eating and therefore crave it.

 While nowadays Rover is more likely to be a scavenger than a hunter in the real sense of the word, he may still be strongly attracted to anything that moves quickly, squeaks or chirps.
 This is something instinctive, deeply ingrained into his genetic core.

-It is said that prey drive follows a distinctive sequence that goes through distinctive phases such as orienting, eyeing, stalking chasing, biting, dissecting to finally consuming, but selective breeding in dogs has led to a modified version of prey drive.
+It is said that prey drive follows a distinctive sequence that goes through distinctive behaviors.The predatory sequence encompasses: orienting, eyeing, stalking chasing, biting, dissecting and then finally consuming, but selective breeding in dogs has led to a modified version of prey drive in many dogs.

 The herding dogs may therefore eye, stalk and chase, but do not end up biting, dissecting and consuming the herds of sheep, otherwise that would be disastrous to the shepherd!